 Equipment Involving Facilities Management

-Requests to Purchase for equipment needing a unique power source or having other conditions that require the involvement of Facilities Management should be submitted to Facilities Management first for approval and verification that all special requirements can be met prior to sending to University Procurement.
+Requests to Purchase for equipment needing a unique power source or having other conditions that require the involvement of Facilities Management should be submitted to Facilities Management first for approval and verification that all special requirements can be met prior to sending to Procurement Services.

 Some purchases, especially contracts, may require a review by the University's General Counsel.
 This process could take two to six weeks depending upon the complexities involved; therefore, good planning by the requesting department is needed.